Learning to write with the correct pencil grip is much easier than trying to correct an incorrect pencil grip as children get older.

 Here is a picture of the Tripod grip:

 I like to refer to the thumb and the pointer finger as a crocodile’s mouth and pretend that the paint brush is coming out of the crocodile’s mouth.

 To remind children to use the correct grip I ask, ‘Is your brush in the crocodile’s mouth?’
 This prompt can then be used when children start to use a pencil.

 Strengthening hand and finger muscles

 Children need to develop their finger and hand muscles and coordinate the movements of these small muscles with their eyes.
 These are commonly referred to as ‘fine-motor skills’.

 Simple activities that will develop your child’s fine-motor skills are:

 - Playing with Lego, blocks, or any small toys that they need to manipulate or push together.

 - Playing with play dough – roll it into a ball or into a long sausage shape, chop it, flatten it or squeeze it.
 Encourage your child to use their imagination.
-Click here for ideas to stimulate your child’s creativity when playing with play dough.

 - Encourage your child to dress and undress themselves.
 Pyjamas that have buttons down the front are a great way to incorporate fine-motor development into your child’s daily routine.